 To search for this information, you have to do a search for their driving record.

 Have you ever tried to search for someone’s criminal records?
 Was it an easy process?
-Did you search online or did you call the courthouse? was the information you recieved correct?
+Did you search online or did you call the courthouse?
+Was the information you received correct?
 There are lots of reasons that folks search for criminal records and backgrounds, and your story could help other people.

 Click here to share your story